As seen in:

 Newark General Hospital

 The HR manager just used her thumb to check her pulse.
-Your top-notch entry level nursing resume just blew her mind.
+Your top-notch entry-level nursing resume just blew her mind.
+And it didn't take 7 pages!

 Here's how to do it wrong: